Word List for IELTS

 Ways to get an IELTS word list:

-There are two ways to get an IELTS word list.
+There are two ways to get this list.
 The first way is to go online and download the already available word lists from the many websites that have them.
-The second, and the more painstaking but effective way of procuring an IELTS word list is by making one for yourself.
-Not only will you remember every word of the word list that you make, but it will also make the process of your IELTS preparation very exciting.
+The second, and the more painstaking but effective way is by making one for yourself.
+Not only you will remember every word of the word list that you make, but it will also make the process of your test preparation very exciting.

 The following are a few easy and simple ways to help you make an IELTS word list: